 Students also agree that the LMS helps them develop their critical thinking skills (65.3 percent of high school and 59 percent of college students have rated it as a 4 or higher).
 As an addition to face-to-face instruction.

-Which features are the most helpful for you and why?
+Which features are the most helpful and why?

 Maurice Olivier Baylan, Teacher: Teachers use gamification to make classes more engaging and reward students with points and badges for completing actions, such as taking a quiz or completing a new lesson.
 This motivates them to not only complete their assignments but actually engage more in using the platform.